Algonquin Park Maps

 The Algonquin Park Canoe Routes Map

-The Friends of Algonquin Park publish the colourful and informative Algonquin Park Canoe Routes map, with a scale of 1:126,720 (two miles to the inch).
+The Friends of Algonquin Park organization publishes the colourful and informative Algonquin Park Canoe Routes Map, with a scale of 1:126,720 (two miles to the inch).
 This map shows the entire park and is an excellent tool for basic route planning.
 Campsites, portages and canoe route possibilities throughout the park are shown.
 The back side of the map is full of important and useful park information.
 This map is printed on paper and is not waterproof.
 You can order the Algonquin Park Canoe Routes Map by visiting our online store.

 Chrismar Adventure Maps

 Chrismar Mapping creates and publishes 1:80,000 scale Adventure Maps for Algonquin Park and other areas.
 We highly recommend these wonderfully detailed, waterproof maps for in-depth route planning and for navigational purposes on a canoe trip.
 Each map is GPS compatible, shows contours, navigational aids, campsites, portages, historic and geographic features and other useful information.
-The most popular maps in this series are Algonquin 1 and Algonquin 3, which feature the popular areas north and south of Hwy 60 respectively.
+The most popular maps in this series are Algonquin 1 and Algonquin 3, which feature the popular areas north and south of Highway #60.
 Algonquin 2 shows the northwest corner of the park, including routes accessed from our Brent Store.
 Algonquin 4 shows the areas east of Cedar Lake and includes both the popular Petawawa River and Lavielle-Dickson routes.
-Algonquin 5 covers the area accessed through access point 17, Shall Lake.
+Algonquin 5 covers the area accessed through access point #17, Shall Lake.
 Daytripper maps for both Canoe Lake and Lake Opeongo are available, as are detailed maps of the scenic Achray/Barron Canyon area on the east side of the park and the popular Oxtongue River trip on the west side. [/threequarters]

 Backroad Mapbooks – Algonquin Provincial Park Map